The idea of online personalization is nothing new. However, just because it has come a long way, doesn’t mean it has reached its full potential.

 Purna Virji, Senior Manager of Global Engagement at Microsoft points out the advances in AI and machine learning allows marketers to free up time by letting the machines do the heavy lifting.
 This, in turn, enables them to focus more on personalizing their efforts:

 If you spend a lot of time on repetitive tasks such as bid tracking, or reporting, you can start to automate it even further, so you can spend more time on where it really counts: your customers.

 Increased personalized advertising will also come from integrating more personal smart devices and rising choice-driven content (e.g., Netflix, Facebook, Amazon, Google).
 In particular, smartphone advertising will increase due to the pervasiveness, highly personal nature, and amount of time people spend looking at these “second screens.”

 Overall, the rapidly evolving variation of machine learning and AI-driven tools and technologies will provide digital marketers with more insight to help segment audiences.
 This will be based not just on a profile or behavioral data, but also on predictive algorithms that anticipate their needs and interests throughout the entire buyer journey.

 What does personalization mean to you?

 Marketers must constantly meet their audiences’ changing expectations, and the only way to do that is with personalized, relevant content, delivered in a seamless, non-invasive way.
 That’s why it’s critical to stay up to date on new marketing technologies and strategies, designed specifically for extreme personalization.

-Ensuring your audience’s post-click experience is optimized is just as important.
-Provide them with a dedicated, personalized post-click landing page, and then get even more out of your post-click opportunities with the guide below.
+Ensuring your audience’s post-click landing page is optimized is just as important.
+Provide them with a dedicated, personalized post-click landing page, and other ways to provide relevancy with the guide below.